CovenantSQL/GNTE/README.md

-# Network Simulator
+# GNTE
-build a cluster with traffic control
+GNTE(Global Network Topology Emulator) is a docker based all-in-one emulator which emulating unstable global network, such as random delay, packet loss, etc.

 ## Before Use
 install docker